naistangz/VirtualMachine_Demo/README.md

 ## App folder synced with VM

 ## Communication with Devs
-- What languague is used to build the app
+- What language is used to build the app
 - What framework has been used
 - Are there any dependencies (imported modules) to be installed together
 - What will the app look like